 Biotechs have faced several challenging years with slumping valuations and a competitive funding environment.
-However, the latest slew of retirements and layoffs at the FDA could present their greatest challenge yet.
+However, the latest slew of retirements and layoffs at the U.S. Food and Drug Administration could present their greatest challenge yet.

-While the new FDA commissioner has promised speedier approvals and shorter drug development timelines, concerns persist that the agency's reduced headcount will impede approval pathways.
-Companies are already reporting longer wait times for clinical trial design review and scheduling meetings with FDA personnel.
+While the new FDA Commissioner Martin Makary has promised speedier approvals and shorter drug development timelines, concerns persist that the agency's reduced headcount will impede approval pathways.
+Companies are already reporting longer wait times for clinical trial design review and scheduling meetings with FDA personnel.[1]

 These delays, by necessity, extend the timeline for drug approval, requiring biotech companies to fund operations for a longer period pending commercial product launch.

-With biotech companies already pushing their cash runways to the limit, volatility in the public markets, and private funding at a premium, companies are turning to collaborative deal structures as an alternative source of financing and to reduce their burn rate.
+With biotech companies already pushing their cash runways to the limit, volatility in the public market and private funding at a premium, companies are turning to collaborative deal structures as an alternative source of financing and to reduce their burn rate.